Certified Experts in Medical Air Transport and Ground Transportation

 The medical air transport process is difficult enough.
 Patients don’t need incompetent or unsafe practices making them feel worse.
 Angel MedFlight is committed to serving our patients with dignity, safety, and the best in care.
 That takes attracting driven and talented employees who come to us with a wide range of specialties and capabilities, and are required to continue that learning effort throughout their career.

 MEDICAL STAFF Who are experienced critical care nurses, paramedics, and case managers

 PROFESSIONAL COORDINATORS Who manage all details of air and ground transportation arrangements

-FLIGHT CREW Who are specially trained in medical transportation needs
+FLIGHT CREW Who are specially trained by the aircraft operator in medical transportation needs

 SPECIALTY TEAM Of lawyers, insurance specialists, and staff who take care of it all

 Required Medical Staff Certifications

 In order to work for Angel MedFlight, the medical air transport flight crew is required to have the following accreditations:

 Advanced Cardiac Life Support (ACLS)